 Animatronic zombies, peeled grape eyeballs, fake blood stains on your carpet: some Halloween parties can require an almost overwhelming amount of planning and clean-up.
 Not the way we like to throw them, though.

-This year, it doesn’t matter whether you’re partying from six feet apart, in festive masks, or over Zoom.
-Use one of our low-stress party ideas to host a casual Halloween get-together that’s perfectly you—but a little bit spookier.
+This year, use one of our low-stress party ideas to host a casual Halloween get-together that’s perfectly you—but a little bit spookier.

 Netflix and Thrill

 There’s nothing easier, or more delightful than hosting a virtual scary movie night, especially with the help of Netflix Party.
 It’s the same amount of work as your regular Friday night in, but with more friends, fun, and frights.
 (And let’s be honest: it’s what you were going to do on Halloween anyway).
 Just pick a classic from The Criterion Collection’s Scary Movie List, or poll your friends in advance to decide on a freaky flick.

 If you’re feeling festive, send your guests a pre-party package with popcorn and mini bottles of alcohol with a coordinating cocktail recipe like the “Redrum” made with rum, tonic, and grenadine.